Compression ratio: Dynamic compression ratio

 The static compression ratio discussed above — calculated solely based on the cylinder and combustion chamber volumes — does not take into account any gases entering or exiting the cylinder during the compression phase.
 In most automotive engines, the intake valve closure (which seals the cylinder) takes place during the compression phase (i.e. after bottom dead centre, BDC), which can cause some of the gases to be pushed back out through the intake valve.
 On the other hand, intake port tuning and scavenging can cause a greater amount of gas to be trapped in the cylinder than the static volume would suggest.
 The dynamic compression ratio accounts for these factors.

-The dynamic compression ratio is higher with more conservative intake camshaft timing (i.e. soon after BDC), and lower with more radical intake camshaft timing (i.e. later after BDC).
-Regardless, the dynamic compression ratio is always lower than the static compression ratio.
+The dynamic compression ratio is higher with more conservative intake camshaft timing (i.e. valve closure soon after BDC), and lower with more radical intake camshaft timing (i.e. valve closure later after BDC).
+The dynamic compression ratio is usually lower than the static compression ratio, but not always.
+Under certain conditions, the inertia of the air flowing in the inlet tract can force additional air into the cylinder even after the piston has started to rise on the compression stroke.
+Thus the cylinder can be "supercharged" with air - typically up to around 10% more air than that arising from the geometry of the cylinder alone.
+This can also be expressed as a volumetric efficiency of 110%.
+This phenomenon is known as inertial ram supercharging and relies on careful tuning of the length of the inlet tract.
+There is a similar effect created by sonic pressure waves moving back and forth along the inlet tract, reflecting off the back of the intake valve and the open end of the inlet tract.
+When a positive pressure wave arrives at the valve just as it is closing, additional air can be forced into the cylinder.
+This is known as sonic ram supercharging.
+Inertial and sonic ram supercharging operate over a limited range of engine speeds, but can be used to fine tune the engine's torque or power curves.
 Absolute cylinder pressure is used to calculate the dynamic compression ratio, using the following formula: